dwyl/image-classifier/README.md

 We simply let the user start and stop the recording by using a submit button in a form.
-This can of course by greatly refined by using Voice Detection.
+This can of course be greatly refined by using Voice Detection.
 You may find an example [here](https://github.com/ricky0123/vad).

 Firstly, we will: